Union County Academy for Allied Health Sciences

-The Union County Academy for Allied Health Sciences (UCAAHS) is a full-time Vocational public high school, located in Scotch Plains, in Union County, New Jersey, United States.
-This school serves students in ninth through twelfth grades from across Union County as a career academy on the Union County Vocational Technical Schools Campus, which also includes the Academy for Information Technology, Union County Magnet High School, Academy for Performing Arts, and the Union County Vocational Technical High School.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools.
+The Union County Academy for Allied Health Sciences (UCAAHS) is a full-time vocational public high school, located in Scotch Plains, in Union County, in the U.S. state of New Jersey.
+The school serves students in ninth through twelfth grades from across Union County as a career academy on the Union County Vocational Technical Schools Campus, which also includes the Academy for Information Technology, Union County Magnet High School, Academy for Performing Arts, and the Union County Vocational Technical High School.
+The school is accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools through July 2028.

-The Academy is dedicated to the education of students in the field of Allied Health Sciences, as part of the Union County Vocational Technical Schools.
+The Academy is dedicated to the education of students in health sciences and related fields of study, as part of the Union County Vocational Technical Schools.
 The school was founded in September 2005.

-As of the 2021–22 school year, the school had an enrollment of 309 students and 15.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 20.3:1.
-There were 25 students (8.1% of enrollment) eligible for free lunch and 9 (2.9% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 304 students and 15.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 19.3:1.
+There were 19 students (6.3% of enrollment) eligible for free lunch and 6 (2.0% of students) eligible for reduced-cost lunch.